Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Orioles' 4.01 team ERA ranks 10th among all league pitching staffs.

-- In his last time out on Sunday, the righty went six innings against the Arizona Diamondbacks, allowing two earned runs while surrendering four hits.
+- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he went 4 2/3 innings, allowing four earned runs while giving up six hits.

+- The 27-year-old has a 4.84 ERA and 9.1 strikeouts per nine innings in 25 games this season, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.